 The event will minimize the use of paper, for example, by making finisher records searchable online instead of using prints (saving about 192,000 sheets of A4 paper).

 To stay warm before the race starts, we ask runners to bring or wear old sweaters, jackets, etc. that they no longer need.
 We will collect and reuse or recycle any of these garments that they may take off at the starting point or along the course.
-Additionally, we will collect and reuse or recycle unneeded official volunteer clothing after the event.

 The MIRAI hydrogen car

 CO2-free hydrogen fuel cell MIRAI vehicles will join the motorcade.

 Some 550 reusable garbage bins will be set up along the course.

 Donations to food banks

 To minimize food waste, we will donate any unused items at water/food stations to food banks*.

 * Organizations or campaigns that receive from businesses donations of any food that is to be thrown out, but still fit for consumption, and then donate such food to social welfare facilities.